-- (A) The Insurance coverages provided by the Employer are the following: - Health insurance: Employer will provide health insurance at no cost to Employees, their children and Eligible Spouses/Same Sex Domestic Partners under one of the following two plans, at Employee's option: - a.
-CIGNA Open Access Network, a group medical/hospitalization plan that provides both in-network and out-of-network benefits as described in the Summary of Benefits. - Empire Blue Cross/ Blue Shield, a Health Maintenance Organization that provides only in-network benefits for medical care and hospitalization, with no out-of-network benefits as described in the Summary of Benefits. - 2.
-Alternatively, the Employer will, at the Employee's option, provide health insurance at no cost for all Employees, their children, and eligible or ineligible spouses or same sex domestic partners under HIP, a Health Maintenance Organization that provides only in-network benefits for medical care and hospitalization, with no out-of-network benefits, as described in the Summary of Benefits. - Guardian Life Ins.
+- (A) The Insurance coverages provided by the Employer are the following: - 1.
+Health insurance: Employer will provide health insurance at a cost of 1% of employees salary for the employee, their children and Eligible Spouses under one of the following three plans, at Employee's option: - a.
+CIGNA Open Access Network, a group medical/hospitalization plan that provides both in-network and out-of-network benefits as described in the Summary of Benefits. - b.
+Empire Blue Cross/ Blue Shield, a Health Maintenance Organization that provides only in-network benefits for medical care and hospitalization, with no out-of-network benefits as described in the Summary of Benefits. - 2.
+HIP, an EmblemHealth company that provides in network only benefits for medical care and hospitalization, with no out-of-network benefits as described in the Summary of Benefits - 3.
+Guardian Life Ins.
 Company underwrites our dental plan (Policy No. 291131).
 There are both in-network and out-of-network providers.
 The annual maximum for benefits is \$1,500. - 4.
 Life Insurance (Policy No. Life GL 131452) and Accidental Death and Dismemberment coverage (Policy No. VAR 201591) are offered by First Reliance Standard Life Insurance Company.
 The carrier may change within each three-year period but the terms remain the same.
 The life benefit pays one-and-one-half times your annual salary to a maximum of \$200,000.
 The benefit reduces at age 65.
 The AD&D benefit pays one-and-one-half times your annual salary to a maximum of \$200,000.
 This benefit reduces at age 70. - 5.
 Short Term Disability is covered by Security Mutual Life Insurance Company (Policy No. GNY40015).
 All claims must be filed within 30 days of the onset of the disability.
 The plan does not exceed 26 weeks of paid benefits in a 52 week period.
 The carrier may change within the three-year contract period, but the terms remain the same. - 6.
 Long Term Disability coverage is carried by First Reliance Standard Life Insurance Co.
 (Account No. 108694).
 Eligibility begins after 180 consecutive days of total disability.
 Maximum total benefit is 60% of monthly earnings up to a maximum of \$6,000 per month. - 7.
 LS-NYC will arrange to provide educational material to all employees on the availability of the TELDRUG plan, which provides cost savings for mail-order prescription drugs that are used on a regular basis within CIGNA.
-Empire BlueCross/BlueShield provides ADVANCE RX and HIP provides HIP MAIL ORDER PHARMACY
+Empire BlueCross/BlueShield provides ADVANCE RX and HIP provides HIP MAIL ORDER PHARMACY. - (B) Definitions of Eligible and Ineligible Spouses: Eligible Spouses are those spouses who: 1) are not eligible through their own employers or a comprehensive health plan, including an HMO, or 2) earn less than \$80,000 per year and are not eligible through their own employers for any comprehensive health plan, including an HMO where the employer pays at least 50% of the premium.
+For purposes of this contract other spouses will be referred to as ineligible spouses.